expretio/capnp-maven-plugin/README.md

 ### Usage
 ---------

-The simplest configuration will compile all schemas definition files in default schema directory.
+The simplest configuration will compile all schema definition files in default schema directory.

 ```xml
 <plugin>